agomezmoron/screen-recorder/README.md

  - VideoRecorderTestNGConfiguration.wantToKeepVideoOnSuccess(true/false); // if you want to keep the video once the test finished successfully.
 By default is false.
  - VideoRecorderTestNGConfiguration.wantToKeepVideoOnFailure(true/false); // if you want to keep the video once the test  failed.
 By default is true.

-To enable the recordin you only have to add the listener like:
+To enable the recording you only have to add the listener like:

 ```
    @Listeners({VideoRecorderListener.class})